apollographql/apollo-link/docs/source/links/rest.md

 * You have an existing codebase, but you're looking to evaluate whether GraphQL can work for your needs.
 * You have a large codebase, and the GraphQL migration is happening on the backend, but you want to use GraphQL *now* without waiting!

-With `apollo-link-rest`, you can now call your endpoints inside your GraphQL queries and have all your data managed by [`ApolloClient`](../../react/basics/setup.html#ApolloClient). `apollo-link-rest` is suitable for just dipping your toes in the water, or doing a full-steam ahead integration, and then later on migrating to a backend-driven GraphQL experience. `apollo-link-rest` combines well with other links such as [`apollo-link-context`](./context.html), [`apollo-link-state`](./state.html), and others!
+With `apollo-link-rest`, you can now call your endpoints inside your GraphQL queries and have all your data managed by [`ApolloClient`](../../react/basics/setup.html#ApolloClient). `apollo-link-rest` is suitable for just dipping your toes in the water, or doing a full-steam ahead integration, and then later on migrating to a backend-driven GraphQL experience. `apollo-link-rest` combines well with other links such as [`apollo-link-context`](./context.html), [`apollo-link-state`](./state.html), and others! _For complex back-ends, you may want to consider consider using [`apollo-server`](/docs/apollo-server/) which you can try out at [launchpad.graphql.com](https://launchpad.graphql.com/)_

 You can start using ApolloClient in your app today, let's see how!